Inquiry Question

 Artificial methods of asexual propagation of plants

-Agriculture takes advantage of the asexual reproductive behaviours of plants.
+Agriculture takes advantage of plants' asexual reproductive behaviours.
 Since the progeny of asexually reproducing plants is genetically identical to the parents, this reproductive technique can produce large numbers of offspring with desirable biological traits.
 This is referred to as the artificial propagation of plants.
 Several techniques are used for artificial propagation, such as grafting, cutting, layering, and micropropagation.

 A comparison of vegetative propagation methods